Information Security Plan

 Network Scanning - The CISO and affiliates will, at least semi-annually, conduct proactive network scanning, system probing, or penetration testing of systems on the W&L network to identify vulnerabilities.
 The results of scans will be communicated to the Data Custodian(s) for remediation under the Incident Response portion of this plan.

-Virtual Private Network (VPN) - Using W&L's SSL VPN client, faculty, staff, and students can securely access on-campus resources from off campus.
+Virtual Private Network (VPN) - Using W&L's VPN client, faculty, staff, and students can securely access on-campus resources from off campus.

 Incident Response/Forensics - During an incident there will be a need for tools that ITS does not currently have including a "WriteBlocker" tool.
 This tool will be used to prohibit writing to media which could contaminate any forensic evidence.